B4.2.1

-A biotic factor is a living part of the environment that affects an organism, such as predators, prey, competitors, pollinators, decomposers or host plants.
-An abiotic factor is a non-living physical or chemical part of the environment that affects an organism, such as light intensity, oxygen availability, temperature, pH, water depth or salinity.
+A biotic factor is a living component of the environment that affects an organism, such as predators, prey, competitors, pollinators, decomposers or host plants.
+An abiotic factor is a non-living physical or chemical component of the environment that affects an organism, such as light intensity, oxygen availability, temperature, pH, water depth or salinity.

 Niches have many dimensions.
 For example, a bird species might be described by prey size, foraging height, nesting site, temperature range, predators, competitors and seasonal food availability.
-A graph with two axes shows only one slice through the real niche.
+Any one graph with two axes shows only a slice through the real niche.

 Specialization often improves efficiency.
 A species with structures and behaviours tuned to a narrow resource can exploit that resource very well and may face less direct competition.
-Versatility brings a different advantage: a generalist can switch resources when conditions change.
+Versatility works differently: a generalist can switch resources when conditions change.
 That is the trade-off behind the linking question on specificity and versatility: specificity gives precision and efficiency; versatility gives resilience.

-Oxygen gas is an abiotic factor, but organisms vary in how much they can tolerate it.
-For this part of the syllabus, focus on tolerance of oxygen gas being present or absent in the environment, rather than the details of respiratory biochemistry.
+Oxygen gas is a key abiotic factor, but organisms vary in how much of it they can tolerate.
+For this syllabus point, focus on tolerance of the presence or absence of oxygen gas in the environment, rather than the details of respiratory biochemistry.

-An obligate aerobe requires oxygen gas in its environment for survival and growth.
-These organisms are restricted to oxic environments, which are habitats or microhabitats where oxygen gas is present.
+An obligate aerobe is an organism that requires oxygen gas in its environment for survival and growth.
+It is limited to oxic environments, meaning habitats or microhabitats where oxygen gas is present.

-An obligate anaerobe is inhibited or killed by oxygen gas.
-These organisms are restricted to anoxic environments, which are habitats or microhabitats where oxygen gas is absent.
+An obligate anaerobe is an organism that is inhibited or killed by oxygen gas.
+It is limited to anoxic environments, meaning habitats or microhabitats where oxygen gas is absent.
 Anoxic conditions can occur in waterlogged mud, deep sediments and some animal guts.

-A facultative anaerobe can survive when oxygen gas is available, but it can also survive without it.
-That gives it a more versatile niche strategy, since the organism is not confined to one oxygen condition.
+A facultative anaerobe is an organism that can survive with oxygen gas when it is available, but can also survive without it.
+This gives it a flexible niche strategy: it is not confined to one oxygen condition.

 | Group | Oxygen tolerance | Ecological consequence |